elucian/bee/syntax/overview.md

 foo;

 -- using name of method will execute the method
-foo();
+foo;

 ```

 **Notes:**
-* Method declaration is using ":" after name to indicate no result;
+* Method declaration is using ":" immediate after name if there is no result;
-* Method with no parameters do not require empty brackets ();
+* Method declaration do not require empty brackets ();
-* Method calls do not require brackets () for single argument;
+* Method calls do not require brackets () for single or no argument;
 * Multiple arguments can be enumerated only with brackets (arg1, arg2...);
-* A method can not be used in expressions except unpacking expressions;
+* A method can not be used in expressions except unpacking expression;
-* A method can have output parameters or side-effects;
+* A method can have output parameters and side-effects;
 * We can interrupt a method prematurely using "exit" keyword.

 ## References